QCD-Collapsed Domain Walls: QCD Phase Transition and Gravitational Wave Spectroscopy: QCD-anomalous discrete symmetry

 \section{QCD-anomalous discrete symmetry}

 For simplicity, we consider the domain walls related to the spontaneous breaking of a $\mathbb{Z}_N$ symmetry.
 Introducing a complex scalar field $S$ transforming as $S \rightarrow e^{i\,2\pi/N} S$ under $\mathbb{Z}_N$, a $\mathbb{Z}_N$-invariant (non-)renormalizable potential, $V(S)$, exists to determine the $N$-fold vacua after the symmetry breaking \beqa \langle S \rangle_j = f\, e^{i\,2\pi\,j/N} \,, \quad \mbox{with}\, \quad j = 0, 1, \cdots, N-1 ~. \eeqa The discrete symmetry breaking scale $f$ will be assumed to be much higher than the QCD or the electroweak scale in this study.
 For the simplest $\mathbb{Z}_2$ case, the order-parameter field could be a real scalar field with a simple renormalizable potential $V(S)= \frac{\lambda}{4} (S^2 - f^2)^2$.
 For $N > 2$, the single-field potential could be $V(S) = - m^2 SS^\dagger + \lambda (SS^\dagger)^2 - \mu (S^N + S^{\dagger N})$ with the mass dimension of $\mu$ as $4-N$.
 For $N > 4$, this potential contains non-renormalizable terms and could be replaced by a renormalizable model with additional fields charged under $\mathbb{Z}_N$.
+We note that while there exist a simple analytic relation between $f$ and the potential parameters $m^2,\lambda,\mu$ for $N\leq 4$, this is in general not the case for $N>4$.
+Therefore, we choose $f$ as an independent scale parameter for the rest of the study assuming that it can be determined from minimizing $V(S)$, since $f$ is more directly relevant to phase transition and GW physics.
+Furthermore, for odd $N$'s greater than 4, $V(S)$ is apparently unbounded from below, while for even $N$'s this can also be the case within specific parameter space, which implies the need for a UV-completion of the model.
+For the purpose of this study, we assume that the UV-completed model exists and does not affect the phenomenological study here.